On this page you’ll find my favourite men’s travel gear from nearly quarter of a century of travelling.

 Any gear you see below has not only been researched by me, but also regularly used by me and has had to stand up to the test of life on the road.

-Whilst the focus here is on men's travel gear, this is only because I'm the sole writer for this site and I can't speak honestly or authentically about women's travel gear because I haven't tested or used it.
+Whilst the focus here is on travel gear for men, this is only because I’m the sole writer for this site and I can’t speak honestly or authentically about women’s travel gear because I haven’t tested or used it.
 Despite this, many of the things on the list will have universal use, so this page should hopefully still be interesting for everyone.